ELECTRICITY SINCE 1937

 A LETTER FROM YOUR CEO

-The Alfalfa Electric Cooperative employees and Board of Directors welcome you as a member-owner of the cooperative.
+The Alfalfa Electric Cooperative employees and Board of Directors welcome you as a cooperative member-owner.
 You, the member-owner, are the very heart of this cooperative.
-As a not-for-profit, member-owned corporation, Alfalfa Electric Cooperative is dedicated to providing members the best service at the most reasonable price.
-AEC continues to be one of the most competitively priced coops in Oklahoma and Kansas.

 Greg Goetz, CEO/GM